Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Results

 To investigate the role of social learning and the resulting targeted walk, we construct a phase diagram in \ref{fig:2}\textit{C}, plotting the counts of targeted walks normalized to the total time in each case, against the averaged length of targeted walks.
 In this diagram, a higher count of targeted walks signifies increased interaction with social signals, which promotes exploitation and enhances efficiency.
 Conversely, a larger average length of targeted walks represents high cost, as it is the distance agents must travel before they can begin detecting a resource, which reduces overall efficiency.
 The slope of the curves in this phase diagram, therefore, represents the ratio of benefits to costs, specifically the gain from increased exploitation per unit of cost.
 Based on this, we hypothesize that the point where the slope of each curve reaches its maximum corresponds to the most efficient scenario.
 At this point, the benefit gained from targeted walks increases most rapidly relative to their cost.
 To verify this hypothesis, we compute the derivative of the curves from the phase diagram as shown in Fig. \ref{fig:2}\textit{D}, which reveals the slope.
 From the figure, a maximum value of the derivative represents the most efficient scenario.
-This derivative is smoothed using a Gaussian filter with $\sigma = 1$ to reduce the noise.
+This derivative is smoothed using a Gaussian filter with $\sigma = 1$ to reduce the noise. {Together, these results answer RQ1 by demonstrating that performance is non-monotonic in $\rho$: intermediate-range social learning maximizes efficiency by improving exploitation without fully suppressing independent discovery.}